lo-designs/YouthMattersApp/src/main/java/capstone/laura/youthmatters/README.md

 ### Stories

-1 | As someone who isn't sure how to look for help for <mental/physical health> issues, I want connect with resources, so that I can receive support <for issue>.
+1 | As someone who isn't sure how to look for help for <mental/physical health> issues, I want to connect with resources, so that I can receive support <for issue>.

-2 | As a someone who wants consistent help,
+2 | As someone who wants consistent help,
 I want a place to save and refer back to resources, so that I can easily stay in contact with help/support.